 FINAL CTA/KPI SOLUTION

+My final solution?
 Driving direct action through a single button for multiple cases

 Unsatisfied with our counterproposal, I drafted another solution on my own.
 I realized that we were too focused on finding a single, fixed solution, rather than one that is fluid.